fusepoolP3/p3-wp1-deliverables/d11-deliverable.md

 >You are free to copy, distribute, transmit and adapt our data, as long as you credit OpenStreetMap and its contributors.
 If you alter or build upon our data, you may distribute the result only under the same licence.

-In the human readable definition it clarifies additional statements about adapting and using the work:
+In the human readable definition[^odblhr] it clarifies additional statements about adapting and using the work:

 >Attribute: You must attribute any public use of the database, or works produced from the database, in the manner specified in the ODbL.
 For any use or redistribution of the database, or works produced from it, you must make clear to others the license of the database and keep intact any notices on the original database.